liamross/developmental/content/blog/keyboard-navigation-focus-styles/index.md

 (<kbd>Tab</kbd> to move forward and <kbd>Shift</kbd>+<kbd>Tab</kbd> to move back).

+However, we only want the indicator to appear when the user is relying on keyboard navigation.
+If the user is simply clicking the button, a bright focus ring is unnecessary and can impact the appearance of your app.

-When you add a button to your application, it probably looks something like this at first:
+When you first add a button to your application, it probably looks something like this:

 <button>Click Me!</button>